pytchlang/pytch-tutorials/splat-the-moles/tutorial.md

 self.switch_costume(random.randint(1, 10))
 ```

 and running your program.
-If the random number Python comes up with
+If Python comes up with a random number
-is bigger than 3, you'll get an error like
+bigger than 3, you'll get an error like

 ``` text
 ValueError: could not switch to Costume number 8 in class "Mole": it only has 4 Costumes